 If, however, your spouse entered the U.S. without inspection or by using a fake visa, or you are a permanent resident whose spouse is no longer in legal status or has worked illegally in the U.S., your situation is more complicated than this article can address.
 You might have difficulty obtaining a green card for your spouse, though it is not impossible.
 See an immigration attorney for details or if you have any questions about whether you qualify to adjust status.

 No matter where you marry, you will need to obtain a certificate that convinces the U.S. immigration authorities that it was legally recognized in the state or country where it took place.
 Below are some tips on doing that.

-If you have married, or plan to get married in your fiancé or spouse’s home country, you will first need to look into India's requirements for legal marriage.
+If you have married, or plan to get married in India, you will first need to look into India's requirements for legal marriage.

-If you and your intended spouse are of different religions, you may also be asked to register your marriage under a law called the Special Marriage Act.
+If you're doing a civil ceremony or if you and your intended spouse are of different religions, you might also be asked to register your marriage under a law called the Special Marriage Act.
 Plan ahead, because this involves a marriage officer publishing a newspaper ad allowing people to object to the marriage within 30 days from the date of your initial application.

 If you will hold your wedding in the U.S., you need to follow the laws of the state where you marry.
-For a summary, see Nolo's summary of “Marriage Laws in Your State.”
-You will need to obtain a marriage certificate from a local government office.
+Be sure to obtain a marriage certificate from a local government office.
 A church certificate, for example, is not enough.